-As of the examination date, the company is licensed in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and Canada.
+As of the examination date, the company is licensed in all 50 states, the District of Columbia, and Puerto Rico.

-In 2018, the company wrote business in every jurisdiction in which it is licensed in the United States.
+In 2018, the company wrote business in every jurisdiction in which it was licensed in the United States.
 The distribution of direct premiums written in 2018 by state or other jurisdiction was as follows: